Contemporary, affordable homes for young homeless people

 East Street Mews is a ground-breaking initiative that will create 11 contemporary apartments to provide much-needed affordable housing for young homeless people in Bristol.
 The property on Bedminster Parade has been empty for many years and needs significant restoration and improvement.

 An innovative team of local businesses, charities and property experts with support from Bristol City Council are all working together free of charge on East Street Mews.
-It is anticipated that work will start on the conversion in late summer 2018, with the first residents welcomed into their new homes in 2019.
+Planning permission was granted for the refurbishment in late 2018 and we have now entered the construction phase.
+We anticipate the first residents will be welcomed into their new homes in 2020.

 When complete, the apartments will be offered at low rent levels set according to an amount young homeless people can afford to pay.
 East Street Mews will provide a solid foundation on which its residents can move on to the next stage of their lives in education or employment.